 CloudMounter Features Overview

 Most other cloud-to-cloud management services offer different payment plans according to factors such as data traffic usage and work on the basis of a monthly or yearly subscription.
 On the other hand, CloudMounter only has a one-time cost license.
-Depending on how you feel about traditional SaaS, a lifetime flat fee may be more to your liking.
+Depending on how you feel about traditional cloud computing tools, a lifetime flat fee may be more to your liking.

 A personal license that allows you to use CloudMounter on one PC or Mac computer is priced at $44.99.
 The team license can be used on five PCs or Macs and costs $129.99.
 There is also a company license that is good for 50 computers.
 CloudMounter has a 15-day free trial for Macs, as well.